 As our alumni, you will meet old friends, make new friends, create your own groups, post and find job offers and job queries.
 You get special rates on our continuing education offers.
 Stay tuned to what is going on at the NIT with the more detailed Inside event calendar!

 Our alumni are at home all over the world.
 They work in major metropolitan areas and in smaller cities.
 They keep in touch via social networks, alumni chapters, or our NIT Homecoming Weekend.
-And many of them meet up with their former fellow-students on a regular basis.
+Many of them meet up with their former fellow-students on a regular basis.

 In 2002, graduates founded the NIT Alumni Network as a registered association.
-It is a self-governing association of alumni for alumni, closely cooperating with the alumni team at the NIT.
+It is a self-governing association of alumni, closely cooperating with the alumni team at the NIT.

 The principal objective of the alumni association is to maintain close personal and professional ties between classmates and members of different classes: keeping in touch and supporting each other in many ways via the valuable, close-knit, lifelong network founded at the NIT.

-The idea to found the One of Us project was born in 2008.
-It is run by the NIT Alumni Network.
-Alumni make financial contributions to a fund set up to finance a scholarship for the double-degree program at the NIT.
-The first scholarship will be awarded for NIT Class 18.
+Starting in 2008, the One of Us project is run by the NIT Alumni Network.
+Alumni make financial contributions to a fund intended to finance a scholarship for the double-degree program at the NIT.
+The first recipient of the scholarship will be a student of NIT Class 18.

 Bahadir Cevdet Kavri, President,